4. pyproject.toml Configuration

 automation:

-bandit: Security analysis tool for detecting common vulnerabilities.complexipy: Measures cyclomatic complexity to identify potentially unmaintainable code.mypy: Static type checker to detect type inconsistencies.pytestandpytest-order: Frameworks for running unit tests and controlling test execution order.ruff: A high-performance linter and automatic formatter.isort: Sorts imports according to standard conventions.deadcode: Detects unused or unreachable code.pre-commit: Manages Git pre-commit hooks for automated checks.
+bandit: Security analysis tool for detecting common vulnerabilities.complexipy: Measures cyclomatic complexity to identify potentially unmaintainable code.mypy: Static type checker to detect type inconsistencies.pytest: Framework for running unit tests.ruff: A high-performance linter and automatic formatter.isort: Sorts imports according to standard conventions.deadcode: Detects unused or unreachable code.pre-commit: Manages Git pre-commit hooks for automated checks.

 4.5.2 documentation Group: Documentation Tools